benmvp/slides/2022/connecttech/webdev.md

 NOTES:

+- If you remember...
   - This was the poll I had on the right-hand-side of my site
-- Asking about connection speed
+- It was asking about connection speed
 - It had square corners

 /////